Kubernetes

 How CPU and memory requests influence Pod placement: The art of scheduling

 When Kubernetes schedules Pods (meaning it decides which node should host a Pod), it factors in requests defined for the Pod.
-It won't assign a Pod to a node if the node lacks enough spare resources to meet the Pod's requests.
+The Kubernetes scheduler compares pod requests against node capacity and available resources before placing a Pod.
+It won’t assign a Pod to a node if the node lacks enough spare resources to meet the Pod’s requests.

-If no Pods are available that meet the requests, Kubernetes won't schedule the Pod at all.
-The Pod will be stuck in the Pending state until a node with enough resources opens up (or until you change the resource requests for the Pod).
+If no Pods are available that meet the requests, Kubernetes won’t schedule the Pod at all.
+The Pod will be stuck in the Pending state until a suitable node has available CPU or sufficient memory (or until you change the resource requests for the Pod).

 This means that there's something of an art to balancing requests with Pod scheduling.
 You want to avoid situations where you set requests that are so high that your Pods either can't be scheduled at all, or that they consume available nodes inefficiently.

 For instance, imagine that you have 10 nodes with 1 CPU unit each, and 10 Pods that you want to deploy across your nodes.
-If you were to set a request of 550 CPU millicores for each Pod, no node would be able to host more than one Pod at a time, and you'd likely underutilize your nodes because some nodes might sit with nearly half of their resources unallocated, assuming the Pods don't consume significantly more resources than those assigned to them.
-(This is a simplistic scenario because in the real world, you probably wouldn't have just one CPU per node, but you get the point.)
+If you were to set a request of 550 CPU millicores for each Pod, no node would be able to host more than one Pod at a time, and you’d likely underutilize your nodes because some nodes might sit with nearly half of their resources unallocated, assuming the Pods don’t consume significantly more resources than those assigned to them.
+Multiple Pods on the same node can also be blocked when those requests consume too much of that node’s allocatable capacity.
+(This is a simplistic scenario because in the real world, you probably wouldn’t have just one CPU per node, but you get the point.)

 Practical considerations for setting effective requests

-To avoid problematic scheduling scenarios, Kubernetes admins should set effective requests based on practices like the following:
+To avoid problematic scheduling scenarios, Kubernetes admins should set effective requests as part of sound Kubernetes resource management practices, based on the following:

-- Base requests on actual resource usage: Instead of merely guessing how many resources your workload will need, use Kubernetes monitoring tools to track its resource usage in an actual environment.
+• Base requests on actual resource usage: Instead of merely guessing how many resources your workload will need, use Kubernetes monitoring tools to track its resource usage in an actual environment and base requests on actual usage patterns.
 Even if you only monitor in a dev/test environment, collecting Kubernetes metrics such as CPU and memory consumption will provide valuable insight into how many resources the workload uses when it operates – which may be different from what you expect it to use.

-- Align requests with node resource availability: Consider how many resources each node has and how requests will impact the number of Pods that each node can host.
+• Align requests with node resource availability: Consider the resources allocated on each node and how those allocations will impact the number of Pods that each node can host.
 Again, steer clear of scenarios where nodes are underutilized because requests make it impossible to schedule Pods across them efficiently.

 What is a Kubernetes limit?